ecoen66/merakicat/README.md

 1. The easiest way to use this module is to set a few environment variables

+    > Note: As an alternative, you may rename mc_user_sample.py to mc_user_info.py and edit the variables there.
+Although more convenient, it is considered less secure.

     > Note: See [ngrok](#ngrok) for details on setting up an easy HTTP tunnel for webhooks callbacks.

     ```